-Small pots can be so darned appealing.
-Have you ever wondered what to plant in them?
-Small snake plants & small succulents will do just fine in them for a couple of years.
-Here's how to plant small snake plants & succulents in small pots.
-Find out the materials you'll need & the steps to take.
+Small snake plants and succulents will do just fine in small pots for a couple of years.
+Here’s how to plant snake plants and succulents in small pots.

 Time to fess up: I’m a pot addict.
 No, not the aromatic herb you smoke or ingest but the pretties which hold, adorn and accent plants.
 Whether they be ceramic, resin, fiberglass or concrete, plant pots and containers always catch my eye.
 Here’s how I planted small snake plants and succulents in small ceramic pots I just had to have – you know how that goes!

 Talavera pottery is abundant here in Tucson and I love its colorful and intricate patterns.
 I favor the less traditional designs and bought 2 small pots a bit more modern side.
 The solid red ceramic was cheap as can be at a nursery up in Phoenix and although I had to drill a hole in the bottom, it practically jumped in my hands.